-- From 1 June 2017, if the mother (whether adoptive or biological) decides not to use the paid Parental leave fully or in part after the 135th day, she is entitled to receive a partial financial compensation for the remaining period of the leave.
-This compensation is set at 50 per cent of the normal monthly benefit for parents taking leave, i.e. BGN190 [€97.15] per month (2018).
+- If the mother (whether adoptive or biological) decides not to use the paid Parental leave fully or in part after the 135th day, she is entitled to receive a partial financial compensation for the remaining period of the leave.
+This compensation is set at 50 per cent of the normal monthly benefit for parents taking leave, i.e. BGN325 [€166.17] per month (2021).
 The same rule applies if the paid Parental leave is taken by another person who wants to return to work. - The same condition applies for self-employed mothers should they decide to start working and renew their social security payments before the end of the paid Parental leave.